 - Thermowells ensure that process temperature is passed to the sensor (proper heat transfer).

 - Improved heat transfer, results in better accuracy.

 - Allow the removal of the sensing element while maintaining a closed system.

-Depending on the stem design shape three types of thermowell are available:
+Depending on the stem design shape, four types of thermowell are available:

 - Straight Thermowell

-Straight thermowell have the same diameter for the entire insertion length.
-Stepped thermowell has stepped diameters; Normally at the tip, they have 1/2″ diameter while 3/4″ at the top.
-On the other hand, tapered thermowell has varying diameters over its full insertion length.
-Tapered thermowell is suitable for high-velocity applications and possess fast response time.
+The tapered thermowell has varying diameters (smooth continuous taper) over its full insertion length.
+Tapered thermowell is suitable for high-velocity heavy-duty applications and possesses a fast response time.

 - Pipe Fabricated.

 Depending on thermowell end connections, five types of thermowells are available. they are

 - Threaded thermowells